-The Chrysler Group announced it will be the first American automaker to provide full iPod integration as an option in most of its 2006 models, with over 3 million 2006 Chrysler, Jeep and Dodge models offering seamless iPod integration beginning this spring.
+Detroit — The Chrysler Group today announced that it will be the first American automaker to provide full iPod integration as an option in most of its 2006 models, with over 3 million 2006 Chrysler, Jeep and Dodge models offering seamless iPod integration beginning this spring.

-The optional iPod Integration Kit for Chrysler, Jeep and Dodge model lines will be available this spring at $175 plus installation from authorized dealerships.
+The optional iPod Integration Kit for Chrysler, Jeep and Dodge model lines will be available at $175 plus installation from authorized dealerships, and will debut this spring.